-New York Construction Accident Lawyer - Frekhtman & Associates represent victims of construction accidents within New York City.
+Construction Accident Law Firm, Frekhtman & Associates represent victims of construction accidents within New York City.

-Construction is an enormous and dangerous industry in the United States of America especially in the New York City (NYC).
-Construction ranks 3rd out of all industries for deaths due to injuries or accidents
+The construction field is one of the most dangerous industries in the United States and especially in the New York City (NYC) area.
+Statistics show that construction ranks third out of all fields of work for deaths caused by accidents or injuries.

 Some of typical construction accidents include:

 - Scaffolding collapse / a worker falls off a scaffolds

-a. - when construction materials and equipment are not safely secured and left on the edge of high rise floors, they may fall down striking workers below.
+- when construction materials and equipment are not safely secured and left on the edge of high rise floors, they may fall down striking workers below

 - a cable snaps